tomcritchlow/tomcritchlow.github.io/wiki/drafts/2019-01-18-i-consultant.md

 As the days turn into weeks and months though, new language will emerge.

-When I headed out on my own into the world of independent work I used the word “consulting”{% include tufte-sn.html id="consultant" content="This is largely because I used the term ‘consulting’ when I was doing client work at the agency Distilled pre-Google." %} to describe the kind of client work I was doing.
+When I headed out on my own into the world of independent work I used the word “consulting” to describe the kind of client work I was doing, largely because I used the term ‘consulting’ when I was doing client work at the agency Distilled pre-Google."
 But it didn't feel right to call myself a "consultant" yet.

 If you’ve done client work before, it might feel instinctive to use whatever word you used then.
 But now that you’re out on your own, and you’ll likely wrestle with the kind of language you feel is “true” or “earned”: